hungdv136/rio/README.md

 ## Introduction

-Rio is an open source declarative HTTP/gPRC mocking framework for unit and integration test
+Rio is an open source declarative HTTP/gPRC mocking framework for unit and integration test in Golang

 ## How it works